OluwadareLab/ParticleChromo3D/README.md

 -----------------------------------------------------------
 * src: Python Source Code and utility's used. <br />
 * input-and-models: Synthetic and Real Hi-C datasets used. <br />
-* Results: Output Structions generated for all the experiemnts performed.<br />
+* Results: Output Structions generated for all the experiments performed.<br />

 **2. Hi-C Data used in this study:**
 -----------------------------------------------------------